 If I ever want to lose half a day, I'll start by tweaking my .spacemacs config file.

 For example, for navigation it uses the b, n, p, l keys.
-Which for some people may seem strange.
-But don't worry, you can change it.
+Which for some people may seem strange in the begging.
+However they can be changed easily.

 Con Hard customization